The Private Life of Chromium Browsers

 Chromium (the Chromium Projects) is also a Google creation but fully open source, released under various public licenses like Apache, BSD, and GPL (see chrome://credits) and is the foundation on which Chrome and all other Chromium-based browsers are built.
 Chromium is more intended to be an ultra-rapid-release developer platform than a daily driver but it still reliably satisfies many non-technical users.

-Chromium's nature is basically Chrome minus the Google branding.
+Chromium's nature is basically Chrome minus much of the Google branding.
 Chromium is not capable of usage metrics, it does not include an installation token or Google Update; Chromium on OS X and Windows must be updated manually or with a separate updater.
 Chromium also comes without the Cloud Print module found in Chrome, the PDF viewer and Pepper Flash but both the PDF and Flash libraries can be used in Chromium.
 A quick web search will show how to do this.

 If you're on Linux, Chromium is infinitely easier to manage from your distro's repositories whereas with the Chromium Project snapshots, you need to know what you're doing.
 The repos will lag behind the trunk snapshots by a few versions but you'll get a perfectly stable browser with full sandboxing and even Chrome's PDF reader.